Orthopicobirnavirus

 Orthopicobirnavirus is a genus of double-stranded RNA viruses.
 It is the only genus in the family Picobirnaviridae.
-Although amniotes, especially mammals, were thought to serve as hosts, it has been recently suggested that these viruses might infect bacteria and possibly some other invertebrates.
+Although amniotes, especially mammals, were thought to serve as hosts, it has been recently suggested that these viruses might infect bacteria.
 If they do infect bacteria, then they are bacteriophages.
 There are three species in this genus.
 Associated symptoms include gastroenteritis in animals and humans, though the disease association is unclear.

 Etymology

 Picobirnaviruses are a small (pico, Spanish for small), bisegmented (bi, Latin for two), double-stranded RNA virus.
 Picobirnaviruses were initially considered to be birna-like viruses, and the name was derived from birnavirus (bisegmented RNA), but the virions are much smaller (diameter 35 nm vs. 65 nm).
 Picobirnaviruses were first detected in humans and black-footed pigmy rice rats in 1988.

 Structure

 Viruses in the genus are non-enveloped, with icosahedral geometries, and T=3 symmetry.
 The diameter is around 35–40 nm.